sahurtado88/learn/AWS/AWS S3.md

 - SSE-S3 encryption is automatically applied to new objects stored in S3 bucket
 - Optionally, you can “force encryption” using a bucket policy and refuse any API call to PUT an S3 object without encryption headers (SSE-KMS or SSE-C)
+- Note: Bucket Policies are evaluated before “Default Encryption”

 # What is CORS?
 - Cross-Origin Resource Sharing (CORS)
 - Origin = scheme (protocol) + host (domain) + port
     - example: https://www.example.com (implied port is 443 for HTTPS, 80 for HTTP)
 - Web Browser based mechanism to allow requests to other origins while visiting the main origin
 - Same origin: http://example.com/app1 & http://example.com/app2